neemoh/ATAR/README.md

 course adds some overhead cost (and some memory leak that I will hopefully fix soon!).
 The block diagram above shows the main elements of a task class.
-You can have a look at the TaskDemo1.h/.cpp files for a minimal example.
-The main elements are the Rendering object, manipulators and SimObjects that are explained in the following.
+You can have a look at the TaskDemo1 and TaskDemo2 for minimal examples.
+The main elements are the Rendering, SimObjects and manipulators that are explained in the following.
 There are two methods of the Task class that are called
 periodically:
 * TaskLoop: This is called from the main thread at a refresh rate of about 30